All Woman: Chart performance

 "All Woman" was a sizeable hit on the charts all over the world.
-In Europe, the song entered the top 20 in Italy (11) and the UK, where it peaked at number 20 in its fourth week on the UK Singles Chart on 5 January 1992.
+In Europe, the song entered the top 20 in Italy (11), Luxembourg (12) and the UK, where it peaked at number 20 in its fourth week on the UK Singles Chart on 5 January 1992.
 It debuted as number 35, and climbed to number 23 and 22, before peaking at number 20.
-It did also chart on the UK Dance Singles Chart, peaking at number 17.
+It did also chart on the Music Week Dance Singles chart, peaking at number 17.
 Additionally, the single entered the top 30 in Belgium (28) and the Netherlands (21), and the top 40 in Spain (38) and Sweden (38).
 On the Eurochart Hot 100, it reached number 39, but was far more successful on the European Dance Radio Chart, peaking at number six.

 Outside Europe, "All Woman" reached number one on the US Billboard Hot R&B/Hip-Hop Songs chart, number 56 on the Billboard Hot 100 and number 21 on the Billboard Adult Contemporary chart.
 In Canada, the song peaked at number nine on the RPM Adult Contemporary chart and number 50 on the RPM Top Singles chart.
 In Zimbabwe, it was very successful, peaking at number five.
 In Australia, it was a top 60 hit, peaking at number 52.

 Critical reception

 AllMusic editor Alex Henderson complimented the song as a "poigant and heartbreaking ballad".
 J.D.
 Considine from The Baltimore Sun felt it "had the feel of an instant classic.
-"All Woman" seems to be an instant masterpiece, the sort of soul song that will sound just as fresh in 20 years as it does today."
+'All Woman' seems to be an instant masterpiece, the sort of soul song that will sound just as fresh in 20 years as it does today."
 David Taylor-Wilson from Bay Area Reporter stated that it’s the ballad "that's going to sell this set."
-Larry Flick from Billboard described it as a "deeply affecting ballad", and "easily Stansfield's strongest performance to date; she is caressed by muted strings and a soft, R&B-grounded bass line."
+Larry Flick from Billboard magazine described it as a "deeply affecting ballad", and "easily Stansfield's strongest performance to date; she is caressed by muted strings and a soft, R&B-grounded bass line."
 He also noted that the song "reveal a distinctive and confident style."
-Another editor declared it as "glorious".
+Another Billboard editor praised it as "glorious".
 A reviewer from Boston Herald wrote that the "husky-voiced singer purrs through a string of lushly orchestrated dance/pop love ballads", as "All Woman".
 Clark and DeVaney from Cashbox commented, "This beautifully sung, tender and soulful ballad".